osam-cologne/archlinux-proaudio/.github/ISSUE_TEMPLATE/new-package.md

 - AUR (if exists): https://aur.archlinux.org/packages/name
 - License(s):
 - Is the project active? yes/no
-- I have successfully compiled this myself on Arch: yes/no
+- I have successfully built this myself on Arch: yes/no

 ## Packaging hints
 <!-- if possible, list any tools and extra steps that are required to compile the software -->